graue/synth/README.md

 ## Installing

 You can build each program with the provided `build` script.
-Type `./build *.c` to make them all.
-To put the binaries in a separate directory, you can do something like `mkdir bin` and `cd bin` and `../build ../*.c`.
+To build them all, use it like this:

+    $ mkdir bin
+    $ cd bin
+    $ ../build ../*.c

+This cleanly puts all binaries in the bin/ directory.
+You can also build a single one with `./build programname`.

 ### Endianness note